seidelj/uchicago_pgg/README.md

 ## More on data

 Included in this repository is a Stata do file: `data/merge/merge.do`.
 It will combine the data exported from the website into a .dta and .csv file for analysis.
+It will also remove variables that aren't useful for academic purposes.
 Follow the instructions in the comments at the beginning of the .do file.
 The file is currently set up with a working example using data created by robots.